 Like other opiates, heroin stays in the hair for up to 90 days.

-How long does heroin stay in your urine?
+- How long does urine stay in your urine?

 It can be detected in the urine for 1 to 2 days.
 If higher amounts of heroin are taken, it can show up for a more extended period on the drug test.